 Don’t Make ANY Major Decisions Until You Have All the Facts

-This is a terrible time for ANYONE to make any major decisions because you’re running solely on emotion and adrenaline.
+This is a terrible time for ANYONE to make any major decisions because you’re running solely on emotional reactions and adrenaline.
 This is a good time to just breathe and get through the moment.

-Until you have had a long and thorough discussion (where you are focused and listening) with the doctor about…
+Until you have had a long and thorough discussion with clear simple language (where you are focused and listening) with the doctor about…

 - The current status

 - Additional consultations

 - A plan

 Then you should not make any permanent decisions.
 What you should do is, focus on how to deal with bad news and…